amadeuio/user-auth/README.md

 }
 ```

 Each user is an object contained in the users list.
 As you can see, the stored passwords are hashed.
+This is good, because in protects the users in case of a data breach.
+Even if an attacker obtains the hashed passwords, they would need significant computational resources and time to attempt to reverse the hashes and obtain the original passwords.

 **6. Authenticate a user**